01 of 22

-There's just something about the subtle scent of cinnamon that makes us feel festive and warm.
+There's just something about the subtle scent of cinnamon that can make you feel festive and warm.
 This minimalist plate setting from Julie Blanner uses a simple cinnamon stick to give a standard white plate and linen napkin a Christmas-y feel.
 Bonus points if you use the cinnamon stick for a holiday cocktail after.Continue to 9 of 22 below.

 09 of 22

 If you tend to stick to neutrals and subtle decor, Christmas is the time to add some color and fun to your look.
-We love these Twelve Days of Christmas salad plates from Home Stories a to z, which are cute enough to make your guests smile, but classy enough to ensure Grandma still approves.
+Check out these Twelve Days of Christmas salad plates from Home Stories A to Z, which are cute enough to make your guests smile, but classy enough to ensure Grandma still approves.
 If you do decide to mix in some Santa-inspired dinnerware, keep the rest of the look subtle, so it doesn't overpower the rest of your decor.Continue to 10 of 22 below.

 10 of 22

-We love pinecones because they're so versatile as a decor accessory, and—importantly—easy to find lying around your yard.
-This modern, rustic look from City Farmhouse invokes the great outdoors in a charming and easy-to-mimic way, all using what mother nature gives us for free.
-Gather a few pinecones (or send your kids to do the work!) and place them around your Christmas table for a woodsy, wintery look.
+Pine cones are versatile as a decor accessory, and—importantly—easy to find lying around your yard.
+This modern, rustic look from City Farmhouse invokes the great outdoors in a charming and easy-to-mimic way, all using what mother nature provides for free.
+Gather a few pine cones (or send your kids to do the work!) and place them around your Christmas table for a woodsy, wintery look.
 Pair with a tartan tablecloth and a vase of greenery.Continue to 11 of 22 below.

 11 of 22